Quick Start

 Building images from scratch

-SingularityCE v3.0 and above produces immutable images in the Singularity Image File (SIF) format.
-This ensures reproducible and verifiable images and allows for many extra benefits such as the ability to sign and verify your containers.
+SingularityCE versions 3.0 and above produce immutable images in the Singularity Image File (SIF) format.
+This ensures reproducible and verifiable images, and allows for many extra benefits such as the ability to sign and verify your containers.

-However, during testing and debugging you may want an image format that
+However, during testing and debugging, you may want an image format that is

-software and dependencies until you are satisfied that your container
+dependencies until you are satisfied that your container will fulfill your

-will fulfill your needs.
-For these scenarios, SingularityCE also
+needs.
+For these scenarios, SingularityCE also supports the sandbox

 Sandbox Directories